 Let's kick this off by answering the big question: what is a QR code?
 A QR code stands for Quick Response code.
 It is a scannable 2D matrix barcode that triggers specific actions such as website visits, social media profiles, digital payments, app downloads, among others to deliver connected experiences.

-In 2011 and 2012 when smartphones were first gaining traction, you would see QR codes everywhere, but their usage didn't really take off for some reasons.
+In 2011 and 2012 when smartphones were first gaining traction, you would see QR codes everywhere, but their usage didn't really take off for some reason.
 Some of the common ones include:

 - Usage difficulties: Back then, their usage was riddled with issues, especially for marketers.
 As a result, people didn't understand how to use a QR code.
 They would prompt an action that didn't drive any value or send a user to an irrelevant web page.
 Such confusion contributed largely to their downfall.